-The New York Independent System Operator, Inc. ("NYISO") submits this Notification of Inability to Timely Complete Price Corrections, Request for Limited Tariff Waiver to Permit Ancillary Service Prices to be Corrected, and Request for Shortened Notice Period and Expedited Commission Action ("Waiver Request") in order to: (i) formally notify the Federal Energy Regulatory Commission ("Commission") of its inability to timely correct Ancillary Service prices to reflect the appropriate application of the NYISO's scarcity pricing mechanism for Hour Beginning ("HB") 13 - 17 on Friday, July 22, 2011; (ii) inform the Commission of the steps that the NYISO has taken to inform its stakeholders and resolve the concerns it identified; (iii) request Tariff waivers to permit the NYISO to correct Ancillary Service market clearing prices for HB 13 - 17 on July 22, 2011 outside the three-day price correction window specified in Section 20.3 of (Attachment E to) the NYISO's Market Administration and Control Area Services Tariff ("Services Tariff"); (iv) inform the Commission of the NYISO's intent to post corrected Ancillary Service prices by or on Monday August 1,
+The New York Independent System Operator, Inc. ("NYISO") submits this Notification of Inability to Timely Complete Price Corrections, Request for Limited Tariff Waiver to Permit Ancillary Service Prices to be Corrected, and Request for Shortened Notice Period and Expedited Commission Action ("Waiver Request") in order to: (i) formally notify the Federal Energy Regulatory Commission ("Commission") of its inability to timely correct Ancillary Service. prices to reflect the appropriate application of the NYISO's scarcity pricing mechanism2 for Hour Beginning ("HB") 13 - 17 on Friday, July 22, 2011; (ii) inform the Commission of the steps that the NYISO has taken to inform its stakeholders and resolve the concerns it identified; (iii) request Tariff waivers to permit the NYISO to correct Ancillary Service market clearing prices for HB 13 - 17 on July 22, 2011 outside the three-day price correction window specified in Section 20.3 of (Attachment E to) the NYISO's Market Administration and Control Area Services Tariff ("Services Tariff"); (iv) inform the Commission of the NYISO's intent to post corrected Ancillary Service prices by or on Monday August 1, 2011, while retaining the ability to roll-back the corrections if the Commission rejects this Waiver Request; and (v) request that the Commission shorten the notice and comment period and issue an expedited ruling on this Waiver Request (see Section III.C., below).

-&lt;sup>1 Capitalized terms that are not defined herein have the meaning ascribed to them in the NYISO's Market Administration and Control Area Services Tariff.
+1 Capitalized terms that are not defined herein have the meaning ascribed to them in the NYISO's Market Administration and Control Area Services Tariff.

-&lt;sup>2 The NYISO's scarcity pricing rules are set forth in Section 15.3.5.2 (Rate Schedule 3), Section 15.4.6.2 (Rate Schedule 4), and Section 17.1.2 (Attachment B) of the NYISO's Market Administration and Control Area Services Tariff.
+2 The NYISO's scarcity pricing rules are set forth in Section 15.3.5.2 (Rate Schedule 3), Section 15.4.6.2 (Rate Schedule 4), and Section 17.1.2 (Attachment B) of the NYISO's Market Administration and Control Area Services Tariff.